U.S. Army Ranks and InsigniasUpdated: February 9, 2023

 Junior Enlisted Personnel

-Most soldiers are promoted to Private Second Class after completing boot camp.
+Most soldiers are promoted to Private Second Class automatically after six months of time in service (TIS).
 These soldiers continue developing their skills while applying them to their new roles.

 Private First Class (PFC/E-3)

 Soldiers are usually promoted to Private First Class within a year of enlistment.
-PFCs continue to develop their skills and begin to carry out orders while completing unit missions.
+PFCs continue to develop their skills and carry out orders while completing training or unit missions.

 There are two E-4 ranks, Specialists and Corporals.
 Specialists are considered junior enlisted personnel as they have fewer responsibilities.
 They may have enlisted soldiers in their command, but their main role is technical rather than management.